-TPM2\NV\Write() is used to modify the contents of a PIN Index.
-The modification may be to the entire Index or, if the Index attributes allow (TPMA\NV\WRITE\ALL CLEAR), the size of the data to write can be as small as zero octets.
+TPM2_NV_Write() is used to modify the contents of a PIN Index.
+The modification may be to the entire Index or, if the Index attributes allow (TPMA_NV_WRITE_ALL CLEAR), the size of the data to write can be as small as zero octets.

-When a partial write is allowed, the offset parameter of TPM2\NV\Write() may be non-zero or the size of the data parameter may be less than the size of the Index.
-The TPM checks the TPMA\NV\WRITTEN attribute.
+When a partial write is allowed, the offset parameter of TPM2_NV_Write() may be non-zero or the size of the data parameter may be less than the size of the Index.
+The TPM checks the TPMA NV WRITTEN attribute.
 If it is CLEAR, then the TPM will initialize the remainder of the Index to either all zero or all one.
 Alternatively, the TPM can initialize the entire Index at the time the Index is defined.

-If the sum of the size of the data parameter and the offset parameter in TPM2\NV\Write() is greater than the size of the Index, then the TPM will not perform the write and will return an error.
+If the sum of the size of the data parameter and the offset parameter in TPM2 NV Write() is greater than the size of the Index, then the TPM will not perform the write and will return an error.

-On any TPM2\NV\Write() (including a size of zero), if the modification is successful, then the TPMA\NV\WRITTEN attribute of the Index will be SET.
+On any TPM2_NV_Write() (including a size of zero), if the modification is successful, then the TPMA_NV_WRITTEN attribute of the Index will be SET.
 Any octets not initialized by the first write will have a value of zero.

-EXAMPLE If the Index is defined to contain 2 octets, and the first write of the Index is a single octet of 5516, to offset 0, then the next read of the full Index will return 55 0016.
+EXAMPLE If the Index is defined to contain 2 octets, and the first write of the Index is a single octet of 55 16, to offset 0, then the next read of the full Index will return 55 0016.

-If the Index has the TPMA\NV\ORDERLY attribute SET, then only the RAM version of the Index is written.
-Any update will be lost if there is an un-orderly shutdown.
-Otherwise, the data is preserved.
+If the Index has the TPMA NV ORDERLY attribute SET, then only the RAM version of the Index is written.
+The data is only preserved to NV on a Shutdown(STATE), and on TPM Reset, the TPMA_NV_WRITTEN attribute of the Index will be CLEAR.

-If the authValue of an PIN Index is used for authorization, then the authorization will fail if the pinCount field of the Index is not less than the pinLimit field or if the TPMA\NV\WRITTEN attribute of the Index is CLEAR.
+If the authValue of an PIN Index is used for authorization, then the authorization will fail if the pinCount field of the Index is not less than the pinLimit field or if the TPMA NV WRITTEN attribute of the Index is CLEAR.